numfocus/gsoc/CONTRIBUTING-students.md

   project at the end of the summer to pass the final evaluation.
 - The last point is a hard requirement.
 Make sure that your time plan includes time for the review process.

+**Blog**

+- keep a regular journal of your experience as a student and blog at least once every 2 weeks.

 ## Default Instructions